brodriguez427/brod-katalogue/README.md

-# Belinda's Katalogue
+# projects

-This is where I store coding exercises I've completed.
+This is where I save longer and more complex coding exercises I've completed.